davidpdrsn/vim-spectacular/README.markdown

 " If a tmux session with this name is open, and g:spectacular_integrate_with_tmux is set, " then the output will be sent to that session.
 Default is "test" let g:spectacular_name_of_tmux_test_session = "test_output"

+" Set this to 1 if you want the screen to be cleared every time you run the tests.
+Default is 1 " If its set to 0 it will just output a bunch of newlines let g:spectacular_clear_screen = 1
 ```

 ## Running the tests